hm-lang/core/proposals/README.md

 When defining methods or functions of all kinds, note that you can use `this` to refer to the current class instance type.

+TODO: do we need "block parentheses" notation here, e.g., `{*`?  i don't think so, because `{*` should only be required for places where a parentheses can mean something else. here there is no ambiguity, we are creating an object, but because the LHS is lowerCamelCase, we are creating a class.

 ```
 exampleClass := {